 "This isn't the America I know!
 This stuff got bad again because of the presidential campaign."
 That's where privilege is involved.
-The America white people know and the America POC know are two completely different places.
-No matter our economic status, POC don't have the luxury of rose-colored glasses or complimentary security blankets.
+The America white people know and the America that black people know are two completely different places.
+No matter our economic status, black people don't have the luxury of rose-colored glasses or complimentary security blankets.

 "Stop trying to make people feel guilty for being white!"
-What POC want is for the white people who claim anti-racism and anti-bigotry to step up.
+What we want is for the white people who claim anti-racism and anti-bigotry to step the fuck up.
 Nobody gives two Trump tweets about making white people feel guilty about being white.
-If you feel guilty for being white when POC bring up our oppression, it's because you're aware that you don't actively do or say anything to try to combat racism and bigotry.
+If you feel guilty for being white when black people bring up our oppression, it's because you're aware that you don't actively do or say anything to try to combat racism and bigotry.
 Stop centering your feelings.

 The Series of Exculpatory Phrases goes on, but which one will be used to dismiss the Charlottesville hate march last night?